 - Scoop the mixture evenly into 6 large muffin cups and bake for 30-35 minutes.

 - Allow the muffins to cool for 10 minutes.
 While the muffins are cooling, make the glaze.
-Simply combine all the glaze ingredients and mix until super smooth.
+Simply combine all the glaze ingredients in a small bowl and mix until super smooth.
 You want to be sure that there aren't any chunks of coconut butter.

 - Pour the orange glaze over the muffins and enjoy!